 Light scuff sanding (220-grit) helps the new stain grab better.

-You might like: How To Refinish A Table Top Without Stripping and Sanding
+You might like: How To Refinish A Table Top

 Step 4: Remove All Dust and Debris

 Always remove dust after sanding.
 If you leave dust particles on your wood, they'll show up as little bumps and rough spots under your stain.
+We won’t notice them until the stain is dry.
+By then, it’s too late.

 -